0xnull007/Web-Engineering/README.md

 # Web-Engineering
-This repo contains all the codes of my labs.
+This repo contains all solutions of Web labs.